brandonduong/NayOrYay/README.md

     npm run build
     eb deploy ENVIRONMENT_NAME

-Need ec2 instance that is connected to postgresql database from RDS
+Need ec2 instance that is connected to postgresql database from RDS.
+Found out the hard way AWS RDS, Elastic Beanstalk, and EC2 are expensive, so no live deployment.